enricofrigoli/chg_project/script/task02.md

 -before recal.Control.table -after after_recal.Control.table \
 -csv recal.Control.csv -plots recal.Control.pdf
 ```

+The number of recalibrated reads can be computed grepping "OQ" that stands for *Original Quality*, that was emitted for every recalibrated reads using the argument `--emit_original_quals` in the previous command.

 ```bash
 samtools view Control.sorted.dedup.realigned.recal.bam | grep OQ | wc -l